AuDigitalHealth/ci-fhir-r4/pages/_includes/dh-observation-diagnosticresult-1-intro.md

 #### Profile specific guidance
 - `Observation.category` provides an efficient way of supporting system interactions, e.g. restricting searches.
 Implementers need to understand that data categorisation is somewhat subjective.
-The categorisation applied by the source may not align with a receiver’s expectations. - An active condition is represented using "active" in `Condition.clinicalStatus`
+The categorisation applied by the source may not align with a receiver’s expectations.

 #### Boundaries and relationships